 GeneCards Summary for AARS Gene

 AARS (Alanyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with AARS include autosomal dominant charcot-marie-tooth disease type 2n and charcot-marie-tooth neuropathy type 2n.
+Diseases associated with AARS include charcot-marie-tooth disease, axonal, type 2n and charcot-marie-tooth neuropathy type 2n.
 Among its related pathways are Gene Expression and tRNA Aminoacylation.
 GO annotations related to this gene include tRNA binding and aminoacyl-tRNA editing activity.
 An important paralog of this gene is AARS2.

 UniProtKB/Swiss-Prot for AARS Gene

 Catalyzes the attachment of alanine to tRNA(Ala) in a two-step reaction: alanine is first activated by ATP to form Ala-AMP and then transferred to the acceptor end of tRNA(Ala).
 Also edits incorrectly charged tRNA(Ala) via its editing domain.